qbicsoftware-archive/resource-management/README.md

 Database
 -----
 This one is not a portlet.
 The database could now be a Mysql or Mariadb.
-Other sql-like databases should work as well, but have not been tested.
+Other SQL-like databases should work as well, but have not been tested.

 The database class is now implemented as a ?static singelton?.